Taylor Willis MACP, RCC

 (She/Her/Hers)

 Hi, I’m Taylor.
 I am passionate about understanding and supporting individuals and couples with their healing journey.
 I have a Master’s in Counselling Psychology and am a Registered Clinical Counsellor (RCC).
-With over 10 years experience working in the mental health field with youth, adults, and couples, I provide individual counselling to young adults and adults, as well as relationship/couples counselling.
+With over 10 years experience working in the mental health field with youth, adults, and couples, I provide individual counselling to youth, young adults and adults, as well as relationship/couples counselling.

 While life can be filled with joy, wonder and new experiences, it can also prove to be stressful, anxiety-provoking and incredibly challenging.
 These situations can impact our self-worth, mood, our relationships with our loved ones, and ability to move through the world.
 Through providing a safe, non-judgmental space I can help you process and heal from traumatic experiences, identify and build upon your strengths, develop a deeper connection with yourself and others, and live a more meaningful life.
 I use a collaborative approach to work with you to draw from your expertise on your own life, while guiding you to grow and help you understand yourself better.
 I use a trauma-informed, culturally sensitive approach to support you in reaching your goals.
 I believe in using empirically supported modalities that are tailored to each client’s unique needs.